 It doesn't get much better than spending a weekend, vacation, or business trip taking advantage of everything there is to see and do at .
 Some of what we enjoyed and really liked about La Torretta Resort & Spa includes:

 La Torretta has an 18 hole 6921 yard golf course that offers you an enjoyable round of golf.
 The golf course, formally known as Del Lago, had been neglected until La Torretta took it over in 2009.
 As a part of over $130 million in renovations to the Resort, Jeffery Blume was hired to redo and improve the course.
 Jeffery made a number of changes and in general he improved the visual aesthetics, maintainability, and playability.
-We really enjoyed playing The Club at La Torretta and found it in good condition, somewhat challenging, and fun to play.
+We really enjoyed playing La Torretta Golf Course and found it in good condition, somewhat challenging, and fun to play.

 The layout plays through relatively flat terrain with fairways lined by tall hardwoods, some of the golf villas, and a few homes.
 This is a course that will test your golf skills and patience if you can't hit the ball pretty straight.
 We frequently heard our golf ball ricocheting off the trees like it was chasing squirrels, but the good news is that we were able to find it laying in the pine needles and could usually chip a worm burner back to the fairway.
 The fairways can be tight with several dog legs, water, swales, some good sized bunkers, and well guarded greens to help keep you on your game.
 Make sure you pick a set of tee boxes that fit your handicap and if you can keep the ball in the fairway, you'll have a good round.
-We rated The Club at La Torretta and 8.3 out of 10 and can't wait to get back and play it again.
-Read our review of The Club La Torretta Golf Course to learn more about the course.
+We rated La Torretta Golf Course an 8.3 out of 10 and can't wait to get back and play it again.
+Read our review of La Torretta Golf Course to learn more about the course.

 After closing the bars and a fun filled day golfing, swimming, boating, playing tennis, and working out, we were ready for the soft comfortable beds and a good nights sleep so we'd be able to get an early start on the next morning's activities.
 La Torretta offers you a choice on lodging that will fit your budget or group size needs.
-When we visited, we stayed in one of the hotel suites in a two bedroom suite and loved it.
+When we visited, we stayed in one of the two bedroom suites and loved it.
 Our suite had a bedroom on each side of a large well appointed living room with a mini bar, coffee maker, flat screen TV, work table with free internet, comfy furniture, and a small balcony with an unbelievable panoramic view of the lake and marina!
 Each bedroom has a very soft queen or king bed, flat screen, work table, and a huge bathroom.
 Perfect for our group.
 The hotel suites have all been remodeled and updated as part of the $130 million dollar renovation.
 The suites have a lock out capability meaning you can get a one bedroom with the living area or just stay in the lockout part of the suite which would be similar to an upscale oversized hotel room.

-For golfers, you might consider the Golf Villas most of which line some of the golf holes.
+For golfers, you might consider the Cottage most of which line some of the golf holes.
 These 1350 square foot villas include two separate bathrooms with stand up shower and bath tub, two bedrooms with a king size bed and two double beds, and a separate living and dining area.
 They are all new, clean, and well appointed with a European flair.
 And the patio is a perfect place to end your round with a cold drink while you reminisce about your game, how you'll play the course different tomorrow, and watching fellow golfers trying to par the hole - watch out for stray balls.
-All of the Golf Villas are a short walk to the pro shop and driving range.
-The downside of staying in the Golf Villas is that they are a 5 to 10 minute walk to the restaurants, pool, and lobby.
+All of the Cottages are a short walk to the pro shop and driving range.
+The downside of staying in the Cottages is that they are a 5 to 10 minute walk to the restaurants, pool, and lobby.
 The only thing we found missing were accommodations with a fully equipped kitchen or at least a mini refrigerator for keeping our drinks cold.

 There are very few resorts in Texas that offer as many amenities as La Torretta does for you to enjoy during your golf stay and play or golfing vacation so make sure you build some time into your agenda to enjoy the amenities.
 Some of the fun things to do at La Torretta Golf Resort include:

-After all that exercise, instead of swallowing some more Advil, why not visit La Torretta's Spa Terre to "renew the mind, body, and spirit."
+After all that exercise, instead of swallowing some more Advil, why not visit La Torretta's Spa to "renew the mind, body, and spirit."
 Just walking into the Spa is relaxing and we were impressed with all it has to offer.
 It's huge with over 17,000 square feet, has an eco-chic ambiance, and offers the best in European-style luxury with over 20 treatment rooms where guests can choose from the full menu of traditional treatments or opt for a more exotic experience in the Hamam, Float Bath or Global Ritual.
 You will walk out of here refreshed, with all the kinks gone, and ready go for another full day of activities.